 CAUTION Aerosol cans will explode in the incinerator.
-Separate trashcans are available in the laundry facilities for disposing of aerosol cans.
+Separate trashcans are available in the LMG laundry facilities and the NBP Forward Dry Lab Office Supplies closet for disposing of aerosol cans.
 Ensure these receptacles are used rather using the regular trash when disposing aerosol cans.